learnyou/lysa/en/CONTRIBUTING.md

 you can bring them up in the IRC channel, open a bug, or email `peter@harpending.org`.

-So, you like LYSA and want to contribute.
-Great!
-Here are instructions, separated by operating system:

 ## Getting set up

 ### Installing the needed software

-#### Linux
+This is separated by operating system.
+At the moment, LYSA has only been built on Linux and BSD.
+I haven't tried OS X or Windows, simply because I don't have access to them.

 *   **Arch**: Open a terminal, run the following command